darsain/node-gcc/README.md

 - **source** `Mixed` : Path, or an array of paths to JavaScript files that should be concatenated and minified.
 - **destination** `String` : When specified, output will be saved to this path.
 - **options** `Object` : Object with Closure Compiler options.
 Extends `compiler.defaults`.
 - **callback** `Function` : When specified, will be executed at the end of the compiling process.
-Accepts 2 arguments:
+Accepts 3 arguments:
-	`error` which is `null` when no errors occurred, and `stdout` containing the minified code.
+	`error` which is `null` when no errors occurred, `stdout` containing the minified code, and `stderr` containing the error output.

 ###### Examples: